 Optional services include review and stamps from electrical or structural engineers.
-Contact us today for a free solar design with our solar kits of 5 kW or greater, helping customers avoid mistakes and make informed decisions regarding system size and layout.
+Contact us today for a free solar design with our solar kits of 5 kW or greater, helping customers in avoid mistakes and make informed decisions regarding system size and layout.

 For commercial solar systems, additional factors come into play.
 Businesses operate differently than residences and often have higher energy demands.
 Therefore, analyzing historical energy usage data becomes crucial to designing a sufficiently sized system.
 Other considerations include roof load capacity for larger arrays, electrical infrastructure upgrades if required, and potential integration with existing backup power systems.